precice/elastictube1d/README.md

 ```bash
 $ python3 Postproc/fluid.py <quantity> Postproc/<prefix>
 ```
-Note the required arguments specifying which quantity to plot (`pressure`, `velocity` or `diameter`) and a name prefix for the target vtk files.
+Note the required arguments specifying which quantity to plot (`pressure`, `velocity` or `diameter`) and the name prefix of the target vtk files.

 For example, to plot the diameter using the default prefix for vtk files, we execute:
 ```bash